vanamir2/gradle-build-bible/README.md

 - _runtime classpath_ to run compiled code

 Why not to make life easier and use the same classpath for compiling and running?
-- compile classpath clean = compilation is more efficient, since Java doesn't have to laod unnecessary libraries
+- compile classpath clean = compilation is more efficient, since Java doesn't have to load unnecessary libraries
 - runtime classpath clean = reduced size of our deployable (not needed libraries are not included)

 ![img.png](productionClasspath.png)